demisto/content/Packs/CommonScripts/Scripts/IncreaseIncidentSeverity/README.md

 Increases the incident severity in the following manner:
-If no argument is specified - increases the current incident severity by 1, or by 0.5 if the current severity is 0.5 (informational).
+If no argument is specified - increases the current incident severity by 1, or by 0.5 if the current severity is 0.5 (Informational).
 If an argument is specified - the incident severity will not be increased above the severity that was specified.

 ## Script Data